tmullin/jshmanager-jshm/Readme.txt

 On Windows, you can generally double-click the jar file to run it.
 A log of the patching operation will be located in data/logs/Patcher.txt.

+NOTE: Each patch jar only updates the files that have changed from the previous version.
+If you have 0.0.1 and want to upgrade to 0.0.3, for example, you must download and run both patches for 0.0.2 and 0.0.3 IN ORDER.
+If there is ever a question about whether you've patched correctly, you can download the latest full version and upgrade as described below.

 If you downlaoded the full version, just unzip the distribution file into your existing JSHManager directory and overrite any existing files if prompted.